Register / Subscribe

 We recommend creating a cover page for your attachment, which would receive the file stamp.
 The cover page should include the docket number and case caption at a minimum.

 The filing deadline for any document filed electronically is 11:59:59 p.m.
 Central Time.
 A document is submitted for filing when the eFiling system receives the document and displays a confirmation receipt to the filer.
 The confirmation receipt will include the date and time, also to be included in the stamped copies.
 See Rule 2(D)(5).
+Although it will not affect your filing date, documents may not be accepted or declined by the Clerk’s Office on the same day they are submitted to the eFiling system depending on the workload of the office on that day

 No. The attorney will need to immediately contact the Clerk’s Office at 800-599-5155, to have the filing declined or have the document deleted from the filing, when possible.

 When a document is accepted by the Clerk’s Office, an email is sent to the email addresses on file for the user.
 A link to the stamped image is included in this email.
-The stamped image will be available through this link for 30 days from the date of acceptance.
+The stamped image will be available to the filer only through this link for 30 days from the date of acceptance.
 After 30 days, please contact the Clerk’s office at 800-599-5155 for stamped copies of documents.

 You will receive an email once the fling has been declined by the Clerk’s Office.
 The email will include comments from the Clerk.
 The Clerk's comments are also available in eFiling on the Attorney dashboard, under the Processed tab.
 If you need more information about the reason for the decline, contact the Clerk’s Office at 800-599-5155.